How to go Glamping in Style on Your Next Yurt Vacation

 Have you heard of glamping?
 This newer term combines “glamour” and “camping” to describe a trend in outdoor enjoyment, namely camping in luxury.
 While the word glamping is fairly new, dating to 2005, the idea of camping in luxury is not.
-Sixteenth century Ottoman sultans enjoyed lavish feasts and theatrical performances in richly decorated pavilion tents.
+Sixteenth-century Ottoman sultans enjoyed lavish feasts and theatrical performances in richly decorated pavilion tents.
 In the 1920s, wealthy British and American travelers went on safari in style, with electric generators, cases of champagne, and even folding baths in their tents.

 Glamping may be done in a tent, yurt, pod, tipi, or tree house.
 Affordable glamping lodging is now available across the country – A camping yurt may be reserved in an Oregon State Park for just $44 per night.
 At the other end of the scale, a luxury Mongolian yurt in Malibu runs $365 per night.
 Glamping resorts may offer bed linen service, fine dining, and private verandas.
+Download our infographic for more fun facts.

 Essentials for Glamping with Friends and Family